shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-15-most-useful-kubectl-plugins.md

 kubectl-client-side-apply (Update    8 hours ago)   revisionHistoryLimit: 10
 ```

 #### df-pv Plugin
 Install [df-pv](https://github.com/yashbhutwala/kubectl-df-pv) plugin with krew :
 ```bash
 kubectl krew install df-pv
 ```

-If you are familiar with the `df` command in Linux and Mac, then you would love the `df-pv` plugin, it provides the same functionality as `df` provides, except that it provides details for [Persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in a human-readable format.
+If you are familiar with the `df` command in Linux and Mac, then you would love the `df-pv` plugin.
+It provides the same functionality as `df` provides, except that it provides details for [Persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in a human-readable format.

 The `df-pv` plugin comes in handy if you want to get an overall view of PVs in the cluster.
 It shows you details like `Size`, `Used`, `Available`, and `%Used`.

 ## Installing plugins directly from repositories